IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 Personally, I like to label all of the track blocks with some sort of descriptive code.
 That way I can use that same code on wire markers and terminal blocks under the layout, which helps me keep things straight.

 Remember that on any non-modular layout, each block only needs a single current detector, and all power feeders for one rail of that block must pass through that detector.
 For a more detailed explanation and diagrams, see the [How Many ATOM Block Detectors Do I Need](tips.md#how-many-atom-block-detectors-do-i-need) and the [wiring diagram for the Crossover Detector](Crossover%20Detector/manual.md#step-2-track-wiring).
-While that shows a Crossover Detector, the principle is the same - combine all the track feeders for a block into a sub-bus, and then pass one leg of that sub-bus through the detector on the way to the main track power bus.
+While that shows a Crossover Detector (used for modular setups), the principle is the same - combine all the track feeders for a block into a sub-bus, and then pass one leg of that sub-bus through the detector on the way to the main track power bus.

 ### Step 6 - Build It!